 Apply in person at the Rusk Building, Room 201 (this is the preferred method for undergraduate students).

-You can also apply for graduation by mail/e-mail.
-Visit the Registrar's website for more information.
+You also can apply for graduation by mail or email.
+Visit the registrar's website for more information.

 Application dates vary depending on which semester you plan to graduate.
 Please refer to the list below:

-- May commencement - Applications are taken September 15 through November 15 of prior year.
+- May commencement - Applications are taken Sept.
+15 through Nov.
+15 of the prior year.

-- August commencement - Applications are taken January 2 through March 2 of same year.
+- August commencement - Applications are taken Jan.
+2 through March 2 of the same year.

-- December commencement - Applications are taken April 1 through June 1 of same year.
+- December commencement - Applications are taken April 1 through June 1 of the same year.